 Mobile devices are an important communications tool that can be used to alert people as soon as possible that their lives or property are seriously at risk.
-CTIA and the wireless industry, along with the Federal Communications Commission (FCC) and Federal Emergency Management Agency (FEMA), developed the Wireless Emergency Alerts (WEA) to send concise, text-like messages to users’ mobile devices.
+The wireless industry along with the Federal Communications Commission (FCC) and Federal Emergency Management Agency (FEMA) developed the Wireless Emergency Alerts (WEA) to send concise, text-like messages to users’ mobile devices.
 This ensures as many Americans as possible are alerted to dangerous situations.

 Community Emergency Preparedness Workbook & Guidelines

 Your Emergency Services Division is working closely with all levels of government and with several non-profit agencies to be ready in the event of any serious impact on the health, safety and welfare of the community.
 Still, it is extremely important to take responsibility for the safety of your family and to prepare for all emergencies.